- Search The Registry

 - My Account

 Benjamin E. Mays

-Benjamin Elijah Mays was from Ninety Six, South Carolina.
-He was the youngest of eight children and his parents were tenant farmers and former slaves.
+Benjamin Elijah Mays was from Ninety-Six, South Carolina.
+He was the youngest of eight children; his parents were tenant farmers and former slaves.
 After spending a year at Virginia Union University, he moved north to attend Bates College in Maine, where he obtained his B.A. in 1920.
 He then entered the University of Chicago as a graduate student.

-His education at Chicago was interrupted several times.
-He was ordained a Baptist minister in 1922, and accepted a pastorate at the Shiloh Baptist Church of Atlanta.
-Later, he taught at Morehouse and at South Carolina State College.
+His education in Chicago was interrupted several times.
+He was ordained a Baptist minister in 1922 and accepted a pastorate at the Shiloh Baptist Church of Atlanta.
+Later, he taught at Morehouse and South Carolina State College.
 Mays was a militant civil rights advocate and was president of Morehouse College while Martin Luther King, Jr., attended.
-Benjamin E. Mays, who delivered the eulogy at King's funeral died in 1984.
+Benjamin E. Mays, who delivered the eulogy at King's funeral, died in 1984.